 A price concession is a new, fixed price for the month which is higher than that in the Drug Tariff.

-The Department of Health and Social Care (DHSC) could consider setting a price concession for products listed in Part VIIIA and Part VIIIB where they’re available above the set Drug Tariff reimbursement price.
+The Department of Health and Social Care (DHSC) could consider setting a price concession for products listed in Part VIIIA, Part VIIIB and Part VIIID of the Drug Tariff where they’re available above the set Drug Tariff reimbursement price.

 Reimbursement is automatically set at the concessionary price rather than the Drug Tariff listed price.
 There’s no need for any endorsement.